BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/SDRAM.md

 There are 'small caps' in the FPGA4fun design, read comments carefully:
  - Need to initialize CAS (Column Address Strobe) latency=2 and any valid burt mode
  - Read agent is active enough to refresh the RAM
    If these conditions are not met, we may need also:
     - a timer and 'refresh state' if reader is not active enough
     - additional 'nop' states after opening and closing a row if CAS is more than 2

 Questions
 ---------
-   - Q1: How to initialize MODE register properly ?
-P. 14 of datasheet _TODO_
+   - Q1: How to initialize MODE register properly ?_[OK, P. 14 of datasheet]_
    - Q2: What are the different modes ? _[OK]_
    - Q3: How to synchronize data read and video signal generation ?
    - Q4: Which one is the 'special' address line that selects burst mode ? _[OK: A10]_
    - Q5: Relation between CAS and freq ?
 P 15. of datasheet + table P 21. (to be understood)
    - Q6: What is auto-refresh, self-refresh ?
    - Q7: At that freq, we probably need specialized FPGA blocs for latched IO pins.
    - Q8: How to implement init. sequence ?
 Wired ?
 Micro-programmed in BRAM ?
-CPU-controlled ?
+CPU-controlled ? _[OK: small counter]_

 Read chip datasheet (on my board: ALLIANCE AS4C32M16SB-7TCN)
 ------------------------------------------------------------